willglynn/miso_exporter/README.md

 …
 ```

-`GET /renewable_production` returns actual production from solar and wind.
+`GET /renewable_production` returns actual and forecast production from solar and wind.

 ```text
 # HELP miso_renewable_production_w The amount of power produced from renewable sources